 A perennial challenge in origin-of-life research is the ‘abiogenesis paradox’: the probability of life arising by pure chance from a prebiotic soup is astronomically small, suggesting it could not have happened in the age of the universe.
 This is sometimes called the ‘Hoyle fallacy’ (Hoyle’s 747 assembled by a tornado in a junkyard).

-VI.T45 resolves this paradox through a timescale bound.
+VI.T45 internally addresses this paradox through a timescale bound.
 The key definitions (VI.D74–D77):

 • Complexity budget C(n) = N – D_n : the number of available self-assembly steps minus the number of defects at step n.